pimcore/customer-data-framework/doc/06_CustomerSaveManager.md

 Maps a salutation field to a gender field.
 This can automatically adjust the gender based on the salutation.

 #### RemoveBlacklistedEmails
-Sets the email field to a empty value if the given email address is in a defined blacklist.
+Sets the email field to an empty value if the given email address is in a defined blacklist.

 #### MarkEmailAddressAsValid
 Marks an email address as valid if it has a valid format.
 Marking as valid means that a special checkbox get checked.